krishang118/Local-DeepSeek-Web-App/README.md

    - Can be downloaded from [python.org](https://python.org).

 2. **Ollama**
-   - Required for running the AI model locally.
+   - Required for running the LLM locally.
    - Can be downloaded from [ollama.ai/download](https://ollama.ai/download).

 3. **DeepSeek Model**